Profound Knowledge. Technology. Law.

-Graduate studies at the University of Heidelberg
+Studies at the University of Heidelberg

 I studied at the renowned Institute for Translation and Interpreting at the University of Heidelberg, which was founded back in 1929 and was the first of its kind in Europe.
 A degree in English and Italian not only taught me the theoretical principles of linguistics but also gave me in-depth subject expertise in technical and legal matters.
 I also focused on computer-aided terminology and translation work.
-And of course, lifelong learning and professional curiosity add to my expertise.

 Trade association membership

 I am a full member of the German Federal Association of Interpreters and Translators.
 A BDÜ membership stands for high quality and professionalism.
 As a customer, you can be sure that you are working with a professional translator who has not only undergone a rigorous admission process, but is also bound by the current version of the Professional Code of Conduct.
 Finally, BDÜ members must meet strict admission criteria and agree to abide by the professional and honorary rules.
 Around 8000 colleagues organized in the BDÜ also offer the possibility of working with qualified translators when needed.

 In addition, in 2013 I launched the German-Italian translator network Punto Italiano together with my translator colleague Maren Paetzold.
 YOUR ADVANTAGE AS A CUSTOMER: For large projects, I can call in expert colleagues as needed to handle larger jobs quickly and efficiently.
 On the Punto Italiano website you will find competent translators for the following subject areas in the language combination German-Italian/Italian-German:

 - Marketing & Advertising

 - Tourism & Catering

 On Punto Italiano we also regularly publish interesting blog posts on German-Italian topics.